123478901/Snake-game/README.md

 ## js-games

+In the 2 files in this repo, names snake and text adventure.
-In this repo there are 2 files present.
-1 contains the code for a snake game and the other for a text adventure game.
+Both these files contain games though they are seperate, one has a snake game while the other has a text adventure game.